valariembithe/GitSphere/README.md

 3. Endpoint `/user/<username>/repositories`
    - This endpoint returns the repositories for the specified GitHub user using their username.
 4. Endpoint `/logout`
-   - This endpoint logout a user and clears out the session stored.
+   - This endpoint logs out a user and clears out the session stored.
 This makes it more secure to use the application.

 ## Contributing
 This project was done by 2 software engineers which is part of the **Holberton School - Building your porfolio project**.